Now tracking all 5 NYC boroughs

 Good questions.

 PermitBeam data freshness depends on the source.
-Building permits from DOB NOW appear within 1-2 business days of the city approving the filing.
-Code violations from ECB appear within 3-5 business days of being issued.
-PermitBeam pulls directly from government sources every day.
-This means subscribers see permits filed earlier that week — typically weeks or months before construction actually begins on most projects, giving agents a significant lead-time advantage.
+Building permits from DOB NOW usually appear within 1-2 business days of the city approving the filing.
+PermitBeam pulls directly from government sources so subscribers can see permits filed earlier that week — typically weeks or months before construction actually begins on many projects.

 Yes, using building permit data is completely legal.
 All data in PermitBeam comes from public government APIs under NYC Open Data policies.
 Building permits and code violations are public record.
 PermitBeam pulls publicly available data from official city databases and formats it into a digest — no private information, no scraping of non-public sources.